grafana/mimir/docs/sources/guides/shuffle-sharding.md

 #### Limitation: decreasing the tenant shard size

-The current shuffle-sharding implementation in Mimir has a limitation which prevents to safely decrease the tenant shard size if the ingesters shuffle-sharding is enabled on the read path.
+The current shuffle-sharding implementation in Grafana Mimir has a limitation that prevents you from safely decreasing the tenant shard size if the ingesters’ shuffle-sharding is enabled on the read path.

 The problem is that if a tenant’s subring decreases in size, there is currently no way for the queriers and rulers to know how big the tenant subring was previously, and hence they will potentially miss an ingester with data for that tenant.
 In other words, the lookback mechanism to select the ingesters which may have received series since 'now - lookback period' doesn't work correctly if the tenant shard size is decreased.